U.S. probes cyber attack on water system

 ILLINOIS ATTACK

-Several media reports identified the location of the attack as Springfield.
-City officials said that was inaccurate.
+Several media reports identified the location of the attack as Springfield, the Illinois state capital.
+City officials said that was inaccurate but could not say where the water pump was located.
+The FBI spokesman handling the matter could not be reached.

-Don Craven, a lawyer and a trustee for the Curran-Gardner Township Public Water District, said late Friday that the small water utility was aware that "something happened" but that he did not have much information on the matter.

-"We are aware there may have been a successful or unsuccessful attempt to hack into the system," Craven said by telephone from his Springfield, Illinois, office.

 Quoting from the one-page report, Weiss said it was not yet clear whether other networks had been hacked as a result of the breach at the U.S. software maker.